Commercial Real Estate Appraisal: A 10 Point Guide to CRE Valuation

 - Vacancy and collection loss: What are the vacancy collection rates at the subject and how do they compare with the market?

 - Effective Gross Income: If PGI and vacancy and collection loss are properly developed and applied the resulting EGI will be reliable.
 The appraiser’s estimate of EGI should be similar to historic performance in caes where the property is operating at stabilized occupancy.

-- Expenses: Here we look for support for each line item expense and overall expense ratio and compare that with other similar properties as well as published expense data sources.
+- Expenses: Each line-item expense and the overall expense ratio are reviewed and compared with other similar properties as well as published expense data.

-If there are significant variances between a projected expense and the subject’s history or larger market, this should be explained and adjusted as necessary.
-For example if last year’s heat expenses was $2.00 per square foot and this year it is projected to be $1.50 per square foot (due to weather-proofing the building with new windows and insulation, for example), this should be explained.
+If there are significant variances between a projected expense and the subject’s history or comparables, this should be explained and adjusted as necessary.
+For example if last year’s heat expense was $2.00 per square foot and this year it is projected to be $1.50 per square foot (due to weather-proofing the building with new windows and insulation, for example), this should be explained.